sbimochan/smart-commit/README.md

 git commit -m "New feature"
 ```

+## Skip Branches

-You can create a `.ignore` file in your directory to add custom branches you want to ignore.
-A `.ignore` file looks like [this](https://github.com/sbimochan/smart-commit/blob/master/.ignore).
+To add a custom branch that you would like to skip, create a `.smart-commit-ignore` file in your top level directory.
+A `.smart-commit-ignore` file looks like [this](https://github.com/sbimochan/smart-commit/blob/master/.smart-commit-ignore).

+Also, you might want to add `.smart-commit-ignore` to your `.gitignore` file.

 ## License